4 killed in LPG cylinder blast in Delhi's Shahdara | Law-Order

 - India

-Four people including a woman died following a cylinder blast at a house in Farsh Bazaar area of Shahdara on Wednesday, Delhi Fire Service (DFS) officials said.
+A 45-year-old woman, two of her sons and a daughter died of suffocation on Wednesday when a fire broke out at their Shahdara residence following an LPG cylinder explosion, Delhi Fire Service (DFS) officials said here.

-A call about the blast was received at around 12.15 am on Tuesday night after which nine fire tenders were rushed to the spot, they said.
+According to the DFS, a call about a cylinder blast in Shahdara's Farsh Bazaar area was received around midnight on Tuesday, and nine fire tenders were rushed to the spot.

-A portion of the roof of the house collapsed due to the explosion, according to officials.
+A portion of the roof had collapsed due to the explosion, the fire officials said, adding that a gas stove repair shop was located in the front portion of the house.

-''A fire broke out in a house due to leakage in the LPG gas cylinder resulting in death of four people due to smoke inhalation while another person sustained 25 per cent burn injuries and was shifted to Hedgewar hospital through CATS,'' DFS Director Atul Garg said.
-Munni Devi (45), Naresh (22), Omprakash (20), and Suman (18) died in the incident while Lal Chand (29) sustained burn injuries, officials said.
+''A fire broke out at a house due to a leakage in an LPG gas cylinder, resulting in the death of four people due to smoke inhalation, while another person sustained burn injuries and was shifted to Hedgewar hospital through CATS,'' DFS Director Atul Garg said.

+Police said Munni Devi, her two sons, Om Prakash (22) and Naresh (23), and daughter Sunita (18) died of suffocation, while another son, Lal Chand (29), sustained 30 per cent burns in the incident.

+''All five members were rescued by fire service personnel with the help of police by breaking windows and doors of the house.
+They were then shifted to Dr Hedgewar Hospital by CATS ambulance.
+Four among them were declared brought dead by doctors,'' said R Sathiyasundaram, Deputy Commissioner of Police (Shahdara).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)